shekeltechnologies/Documentation/guides/MasterNode_Setup_Cold_Hot_Linux.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 **!!!
 This guide is for setting up a new MasterNode using the new Shekel ZeroCoin wallet and chain !!!**

 **!!!
-WARNING: DO NOT ATTEMPT TO USE THIS WALLET TO UPGRADE FROM THE WHITE JEW WALLET (OLD JEW), YOU NEED TO SWAP BY 28th Feb, see the discord) !!!**

-**!!!
 WARNING: Do not run a Windows masternode at home whether you have a static IP Address or not.
 Your IP Address can be traced back to your home, therefore it is unsafe.
 You can still run a cold wallet at home !!!**